crestongetz/crestongetz.github.io/README.md

 # https://crestongetz.github.io/

 ## Overview
 This GitHub page is an ePortfolio showcasing my capstone projects to demonstrate the skills I have built over the past four years at SNHU.
 My time in the computer science program at SNHU has significantly transformed my goals, values, and technical competency.
-I started the program in late 2022, and nearly four years later, I have reached the end.

 ## Repository Files
 - [narratives](https://github.com/crestongetz/crestongetz.github.io/tree/f4e0da56a4edd8887004e0aed3999a8a1bbc3d78/narratives)